pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 1. `Health checks that monitor an endpoint` – You can configure a health check that monitors an endpoint that you specify either by IP address or by domain name.
 At regular intervals that you specify, Route 53 submits automated requests over the internet to your application, server, or other resources to verify that it’s reachable, available, and functional.
 Optionally, you can configure the health check to make requests similar to those that your users make, such as requesting a web page from a specific URL.
 1. `Health checks that monitor other health checks` (calculated health checks) – You can create a health check that monitors whether Route 53 considers other health checks healthy or unhealthy.
 One situation where this might be useful is when you have multiple resources that perform the same function, such as multiple web servers, and your chief concern is whether some minimum number of your resources are healthy.
 You can create a  health check for each resource without configuring notifications for those health checks.
 Then you can create a health check that monitors the status of the other health checks, and that notifies you only when the number of available web resources drops below a specified threshold.
 1. `Health checks that monitor CloudWatch alarms` – You can create CloudWatch alarms that monitor the status of CloudWatch metrics, such as the number of throttled read events for an Amazon DynamoDB database or the number of Elastic Load Balancing hosts that are considered healthy.
 After you create an alarm, you can create a health check that monitors the same data stream that CloudWatch monitors for the alarm.

+### “Evaluate Target Health”
+You need to set the “Evaluate Target Health” `flag` to `true` on Route 53.
+This way, Route 53 will check both ALB entry to ensure that your ALBs are responding.

 ## Access Analyzer
 helps you identify the resources in your organization and accounts, such as Amazon S3 buckets or IAM roles, shared with an external entity.
 This lets you identify unintended access to your resources and data, which is a security risk.
 Access Analyzer identifies resources shared with external principals by using logic-based reasoning to analyze the resource-based policies in your AWS environment.
 For each instance of a resource shared outside of your account, Access Analyzer generates a finding.